Ashat Aimagambetov

-Askhat Qanatuly Aimagambetov (Асхат Қанатұлы Аймағамбетов, Ashat Qanatūly Aimağambetov, /kk/; born 14 June 1982) is a Kazakh politician who's currently serving as a Member of the 8th Mäjilis and the Chairman of the Committee for Social and Cultural Development of the Mäjilis.
+Ashat Qanatūly Aimağambetov (/ˈæshæt ˌaɪməˈgæmbɛtɒf/; Асхат Қанатұлы Аймағамбетов, /kk/; born 14 June 1982) is a Kazakh politician who's currently serving as a Member of the Kurultai of the 1st convocation from the Ädilet party list.

+Before, Aimagambetov served as a Member of the 8th Mäjilis and the Chairman of the Committee for Social and Cultural Development of the Mäjilis.
 He's mostly known for his work as the Minister of Education and Science of Kazakhstan from June 2019 to January 2023.
-On June 11, 2022 the ministry was split in two separate ones, and Aimağambetov lead the Ministry of Enlightenment until January 2023.
+On 11 June 2022, the ministry was split in two separate ones, and Aimağambetov lead the Ministry of Education until January 2023.

 Biography

 Early life and education

 Aimagambetov was born in the village of Aqsu-Aiuly in the Karaganda Region.
 In 2003 he graduated from the Karagandy State University with a degree in history.
 In 2006 he graduated from the Karagandy Institute of Actual Education with a degree in jurisprudence.

 Career

 From 2002 to 2004, Aimagambetov was an employee of the KarGU.
 In 2003, he became a member of the Karaganda City Maslihat where he served as a chairman of the Standing Commission on Social Issues.

 In 2004, he became a chairman of the NGO Ansar League of Young and in 2005, the director of Media SP LLP.

 From 2006 to 2012, Aimagambetov was a lecturer, senior lecturer, and associate professor of the Department of Political Science and Sociology of KarGU.

 In 2012, he was appointed as a deputy akim of the Nurinsky District for Social Issues.
 From February 2014 to August 2017, Aimagambetov served as the head of the Education Department of the Karaganda Region until he became the Vice Minister of Education and Science.

 On 17 January 2019, Aimagambetov became the deputy akim of Karaganda Region, he served that position until he was appointed as the Minister of Education and Science.

-From June 11, 2022 to January 4, 2023, he served as the first Minister of Enlightenment.
+From 11 June 2022 to 4 January 2023, he served as the first Minister of Education.

 Since February 2023, he is a lecturer at the KAZGUU University.

 On 29 March 2023, he was officially sworn in as a Member of the Mäjilis.
 He was then placed as the Chairman of the Committee for Social and Cultural Development.

+Following the 2026 Kazakh constitutional referendum that changed the national legislature from the bicameral Parliament of Kazakhstan to the unicameral Kurultai of Kazakhstan, the 2026 Kazakh legislative election took place, in the result of which Aimagambetov was sworn in as Member of the Kurultai from the Adilet party list on 27 August 2026.